Europe 2020 headline indicators

 The Europe 2020 strategy

-The key objectives of the Europe 2020 strategy are expressed in the form of five headline targets at the EU level:
+The key objectives of the Europe 2020 strategy were expressed in the form of five headline targets at EU level:

 - Increasing the employment rate of the population aged 20-64 to at least 75 %.